 Kyle previously trained as an auditor at Grant Thornton and is a regular speaker on the topics of technology and fraud risk across accounting and finance.

 Verna joined HMRC from DWP in 1998.
 She has held a number of compliance roles and spent a number of years investigating fraud involving organised crime and missing traders.
 She also worked as a Business Learning Manager for HMRC’s Tax Specialist Programme.
 Verna now leads on external stakeholder engagement for the Making Tax Digital Programme

-Stacey A. Gordon is focused on improving workplace cultures and her mission is to reduce bias in global talent acquisition and management.
-To that end, Stacey offers diversity, inclusion and career related online courses which have been viewed more than 1 million times.
-In her capacity as a highly-rated coach and advisor, she is a former member of Forbes Coaching Council, has coached D&I practitioners at The Forum on Workplace Inclusion and co-hosted two seasons of the Inclusionomics(R) podcast with listeners from all around the globe.
+Stacey is focused on improving workplace cultures and reducing bias in global talent acquisition and management.
+She offers diversity, inclusion and career-related online courses which have been viewed more than 1m times.
+A former member of Forbes Coaching Council, she has coached D&I practitioners at The Forum on Workplace Inclusion and co-hosted the Inclusionomics(R) podcast.

 Sharron qualified as a Chartered Accountant in 1989.
 After leaving practice she worked for Wates City before joining J Sainsbury.
 She joined ICAEW in 2001 and was appointed Executive Director a decade later.
 In 2016 her role was expanded to include the support of ICAEW’s members in the UK and internationally and in 2021 she was appointed COO.

 Prior to joining Azets, he trained and qualified as a CTA with a national UK practice.
 Praveen’s strategic role focuses on setting and delivering the group’s wider tax strategy, developing the team and making sure that clients receive the best advice and an excellent service.
 Praveen’s experience allows him to advise across personal and corporate tax affairs.